 Forward-thinking professional service firms are already using RPA to automate repetitive tasks such as data collection and entry, transaction analysis and even bank statement reconciliation.
 And that’s resulting in faster turnarounds, less human error and better profitability across the board.

 What are the benefits of RPA?

 An RPA bot can eliminate human error from data processing tasks to create more accurate documents and reports.
-They can also run 24/7 without fatigue, so your data entry and processing duties can be completed outside of business hours, significantly increasing the throughput and billable units to reduce costs and increase profitability.
+They can also run 24/7 without fatigue, so your data entry and processing duties can be completed outside of business hours, significantly increasing the throughput to reduce costs and billable units to increase profitability.

 This also gives your staff the opportunity to focus on more complex and higher-value tasks, such as providing expertise to your clients, dedicating more time to building relationships, and creating space in their schedules to follow up on leads and bring more business into your firm.

 Unchaining your employees from desk-based repetitive tasks will also likely improve staff morale, reduce staff turnover, and cut down the associated recruitment and training costs.

 RPA can also drastically improve your turnaround times, which means you’ll be able to provide much faster service that is even more accurate than before.
 This can help you to improve your competitive advantage.

 While some accounting practices may also choose to reduce the cost of human labour, retaining your existing staff may actually be better for your profitability.
 With RPA bots completing previously manual tasks in the background, your accountants may be able to take on a greater number of clients – and thus improve your per-employee profitability – while maintaining your same high service standards.